Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Methods

 \subsection{Converting Reflectance Data to Planetary Albedo}

-We use reflectance data from the RELAB database \citep{milliken2021relab}, and follow the process described in \citet{hu2012theoretical} and \citet{hapke2012theory} to convert this to the Bond albedo and bidirectional reflectances that we use in our surface model.
-For each surface listed in Table \ref{tab:surfaces}, we combine a bidirectional visible reflectance spectrum with a biconical near- and mid-infrared reflectance spectrum, scaling the latter to align with the former following the directions of the RELAB manual \citep{milliken2021relab} (except for the ``Frankenspectra'' data which have already been combined in this way).
-All the bidirectional data we use was measured with an incidence angle $i=30^{\circ}$ and an emission angle $e=0^{\circ}$, giving a phase angle $g=30^{\circ}$.
+We use reflectance data from the RELAB database \citep{milliken2021relab}, and follow the process described in \citet{hu2012theoretical} and \citet{hapke2012theory} to derive the reflectances and albedos that we need for the surface model.
+For each surface listed in Table \ref{tab:surfaces}, we combine a bidirectional visible reflectance spectrum with a biconical near- and mid-infrared reflectance spectrum, scaling the latter to align with the former following the RELAB manual \citep{milliken2021relab} (except for the ``Frankenspectra'' data which have already been combined).
+All the bidirectional reflectance data were measured with an incidence angle $i=30^{\circ}$ and an emission angle $e=0^{\circ}$, giving a phase angle $g=30^{\circ}$.
+RELAB provides the wavelength-dependent reflectance factor denoted $\mathrm{REFF}$ in \citet{hapke2012theory}, which we convert to the bidirectional reflectance $r_{\mathrm{dd}}(\lambda, i, e, g)$: